 Regardless of the mix requirements, there are four signs your mix is suffering.
 The biggest problem in recognizing these signs is getting over your own bias for your mix.
 It’s your mix, so it’s perfect, right?
 I thought I used to get a great snare drum sound until another sound tech showed me what I was missing.
 Before you ignore these signs, try the fixes during your next sound check and listen to the difference.

-The Four Signs of a Mediocre Audio Mix
+4 Signs of a Mediocre Worship Music Mix

 1. Mix lacks low-end emphasis and energy